voidense/free-food-calendar/README.md

 ==============

 A calendar that displays events providing free food in University of Michigan
 Author: Haoran Wang, Yuliang Zou, Sang Hyuk Cho, Connor Larson
+Screen shot of the web calendar:

 ![alt text](screenshot_cal.png "Screen shot of the web calendar")